aricent/beads-timestamp/README.md

 1. tsapp
 2. sqlite

-## Installation for each directory
+## Installation instructions for each directory

 Use the node package manager [npm](https://www.npmjs.com/) to install dependencies.